 Phobias - Intense fears of objects or situations may include animals or taking certain forms of transportation.
 Social phobias entail a fear of being in public or everyday social situations in school or the workplace.

 Obsessive-compulsive Disorder (OCD) - Thoughts and routines may develop that seem uncontrollable and excessive.
-They are often seen as a preventive measure against undesired feelings.
+The behavior rituals are often seen as a preventive measure against undesired feelings.
 While the term is often used in regular speech to refer to eccentric behavior, someone suffering from the disorder repeats detrimental behaviors without the ability to regularly exercise self-control.

-As a professional psychotherapist offering anxiety counseling in Littleton and Highlands Ranch, I have experience and training for treatment of highly specific anxiety disorders.
+As a professional psychotherapist offering anxiety counseling, I have experience and training for treatment of highly specific anxiety disorders.
 Cognitive-behavioral therapy (CBT) is effective for teaching skills to reduce anxiety symptoms.
 The approach improves and builds upon successful symptom reduction to help a person return to the activities that have been prevented by the disorder.
 It's an easy-to-understand, action-oriented system of procedures that gives you clear goals.
-At every step, you will feel more aware of your disorder and how you're progressing towards a behavior change.
+At every step,clients feel more aware of the disorder and how they progress towards behavior change.

 Please contact me to further discuss your current anxiety symptoms and to schedule a first appointment.